-- Is the Program Director or other on-site staff member in close contact now with all affected participants? - 2 What are the current physical and psychological conditions of affected participant(s)? - 2 What is the proximity of the event(s) to all program participants? - 2 What is the imminent risk to participant(s) if they remain where they are? - Are all program participants, whether directly involved or not, aware of the emergency?
-How are they responding to the emergency? - Image: Provide the second strengthImage: Provide the second strengthImage: Provide the second strengthProvide the second strength<td - Is adequate and secure housing available?
+?
+Is the Program Director or other on-site staff member in close contact now with all affected participants? ?
+What are the current physical and psychological conditions of affected participant(s)? ?
+What is the proximity of the event(s) to all program participants? ?
+What is the imminent risk to participant(s) if they remain where they are? ?
+Are all program participants, whether directly involved or not, aware of the emergency?
+How are they responding to the emergency? ?
+Are adequate food, water and medical attention available? ?
+Is adequate and secure housing available?
 How long will this housing be available?
-What other appropriate housing options are available as a backup, if needed? - Should students be evacuated?
+What other appropriate housing options are available as a backup, if needed? ?
+Should students be evacuated?

-B. Important general contact numbers and information:
+B. Important general contact numbers and information: b. important general contact numbers and information.
 Does the Program Director and/or other on-site staff members have the telephone numbers of the participants involved?

-- Fax and/or e-mail numbers? - Is a telephone tree among program participants established?
-(If not, it should be at this time, with instructions to students to call the Program Director or the next level of students if their immediate contact cannot be reached)

-Provide a second the information below for the attending physician(s), clinic(s) and/or other health professionals involved:
+Pax and/or e-mail numbers?
+Is a telephone tree among program participants established?
+(If not, it should be at this time, with instructions to students to call the Program Director or the next level of students if their immediate contact cannot be reached) Por our records, record the information below for the attending physician(s), clinic(s) and/or other health professionals involved: the names Addresses Telephone Fax E-mail What are the name and contact numbers of the person, if any, who is providing translation services in this crisis?
+Decord the following for the appropriate officials at the U.S. Embassy Record the following for the appropriate officials at the U.S. Embassy Names and titles Addresses

-the names

-- 2 What are the name and contact numbers of the person, if any, who is providing translation services in this crisis? - Record the following for the appropriate officials at the U.S. Embassy

-Names and titles